Fire damper: Fire damper inspections and maintenance

 The damper's certification listing is violated because the damper shares the opening with other through-penetrants and the drywall fire-separation is not continuous.

-In the US, the Joint Commission, State Fire Marshals and Other Authorities Having Jurisdiction (AHJ's), require some Fire and Smoke Dampers to be tested at specified intervals.
+In the US, the Joint Commission, State Fire Marshals and Other Authorities Having Jurisdiction (AHJs), require some Fire and Smoke Dampers to be tested at specified intervals.
 Similarly, European authorities mandate maintenance and repairs of fire dampers also, as part of approvals or listings issued following successful testing of fire damper assemblies.